- Install OLVM Engine for use with Google BMS

 Use the Cloud Console UI to verify the following settings for the Compute Engine VM that the OLVM Engine is installed on.

-• Basic information - Deletion protection is Enabled
+- Basic information -

-• Storage - When deleting instance is set to Keep disk
+is set to Keep disk

 Usage instructions

-See the disaster-recovery-procedures.md file in the docs directory
+file in the docs directory

 Identity Aware Proxy (IAP)